 Made by grinding lapis lazuli into powder form (cue: Cleopatra’s eye makeup!), it was the finest and most expensive blue favoured by Renaissance artists, often used to represent holiness.
 It remained an extremely expensive pigment until a synthetic one was invented in 1826.

-As a very rich colour, it is included in ZenART’s Impressionist Palette and can be used in creating accent points in paintings and achieving surreal colours.
+As a very rich color, it is included in ZenART’s Impressionist Palette and can be used in creating accent points in paintings and achieving surreal colors.

 A mixture of ZenART’s blue-toned oil paints in a palette board

 Prussian blue was the first modern synthetic pigment developed after the discovery of lapis lazuli.
 It is also known as Berlin Blue and Paris Blue, and was widely used in Japanese woodblock prints like Hokusai’s The Great Wave Of Kanagawa.

 This can be mixed with black and yellow tones to achieve the color navy blue.

 Being a staple color in producing impressionist works, Prussian blue is included in ZenART Supplies’ Impressionist Palette.
 Vincent Van Gogh used the color a whole lot in his famous 1889 work – The Starry Night!

 Did you know?
 Crayola’s crayon selection once included Prussian blue.
 However, they later renamed it Midnight Blue.

 Hailing from the Latin word “caeruleus” which means heaven and sky, cerulean is a shade of opaque blue ranging between azure and a darker sky blue.
 The pigment was discovered in 1789, and since then, artists have used it to depict deep, bright skies.
 It can be mixed with light tones like titanium white to achieve the color of baby blue.

 Cerulean Blue is important in painting seascapes, landscapes, and still life – therefore it has a special place in ZenART’s Essential Palette!